efemberg11/GeoModel_rmakhman/GeoShiftUnion/docs/visualization.md

 vp1light
 ```

+When the program starts, you will get the splash screen.
+Please, click on `Geometry studies`:

 ![](assets/visualization-12dc3737.png)

+You will be prompted to choose a geometry file to load.
+Please, click on `Browse...`:

 ![](assets/visualization-44d3600f.png)

+Now, choose the `geometry.db` file which we just created by running the `./geoShiftUnion` program and click on `Open`.

-You will see the main window of VP1Light, with the 3D content at the center.
+Once the loading of the file is completed (less than 1 second), you will see the main window of VP1Light, with the 3D content at the center.

 ![](assets/visualization-836f5191.png)